 Raised in Oregon moving between a rural logging community and the city of Portland, Catkin became passionate about ecology at a young age.
 While receiving her B.A. in Environmental Studies at Mills College in Oakland, CA, she developed a keen interest in how communities around the world address environmental issues.
 This interest led her to study in Greece, Madagascar, and Brazil, and to explore over 20 other countries.
 Catkin moved to the Bronx, NY in 1995 and discovered the joy of connecting with and inspiring young people to become leaders in protecting and beautifying urban greenspaces.
 While working for Green Guerrillas, NYC’s oldest community gardening organization, she collaborated with young people, community gardeners and city agencies to complete projects throughout the city with a focus on the Bronx, Brooklyn and Harlem.

 Catkin’s interest in gardening and nutrition drew her to explore health and wellness and in 2006, she become Board Certified in Acupuncture in Chinese Herbology.
-She is now entering her fifth year at Philip’s Academy Charter School.
+She is now entering her seventh year at Philip’s Academy Charter School.